Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Introduction

 The proposed method can be easily generalized to the estimation of the smallest eigenvalue $\lambda_{(n)}$.
 With completely analogous analysis, we provide approximations of the tail probability of $\lambda_{(n)}$, i.e.,

 for any $\beta>0$ and $0<y<\beta$.
 Moreover, we construct the corresponding efficient simulation algorithms as shown in Section \ref{Subsec:Min}.

 The rest of the paper is organized as follows.
 In Section \ref{main} we present the main results, including asymptotic approximations of $P(\lambda_{(1)} > px)$ as well as efficient simulation algorithms.
-In Section \ref{simulation} we illustrate the theoretical results through a simulation study.
-Detailed proofs of main theorems and supporting lemmas are presented in Sections \ref{proofmain} and \ref{prooflemma}, respectively.
+In Section \ref{simulation} we illustrate the theoretical results through a simulation study and a real data example.
+Detailed proofs of main theorems and supporting lemmas are presented in Section \ref{proofmain} and the Supplementary Material, respectively.

 Throughout this paper, we write: $a_n=O(b_n)$ if $\limsup_{n\to\infty}|a_n|/|b_n|<\infty$, $a_n=\Theta(b_n)$ if $0<\liminf_{n\to\infty}|a_n|/|b_n|\leq \limsup_{n\to\infty}|a_n|/|b_n|<\infty$, $a_n=o(b_n)$ if $\lim_{n\to\infty}|a_n|/|b_n|= 0$, $a_n\sim b_n$ if $\lim_{n\to\infty}|a_n|/|b_n|= 1$, $a_n\lesssim b_n$ if $\limsup_{n\to\infty}|a_n|/|b_n|\leq 1$, $a_n=O_p(b_n)$ if $a_n=O(b_n)$ in probability, and $a_n=o_p(b_n)$ if $a_n=o(b_n)$ in probability.